momokhalil/pyHype/README.md

 ![alt text](/explosion.gif)

 ## Current work
+1. Integrate airfoil meshing and mesh optimization using elliptic PDEs
-1. Compile gradient and reconstruction calculations with numba
+2. Compile gradient and reconstruction calculations with numba
-2. Integrate PyTecPlot to use for writing solution files and plotting
+3. Integrate PyTecPlot to use for writing solution files and plotting
-3. Implement riemann-invariant-based boundary conditions
+4. Implement riemann-invariant-based boundary conditions
-4. Implement subsonic and supersonic inlet and outlet boundary conditions
+5. Implement subsonic and supersonic inlet and outlet boundary conditions
-5. Implement connectivity algorithms for calculating block connectivity and neighbor-finding
+6. Implement connectivity algorithms for calculating block connectivity and neighbor-finding
-6. Create a fully documented simple example to explain usage
+7. Create a fully documented simple example to explain usage
-7. Documentation!!
+8. Documentation!!

 ## Major future work
 1. Use MPI to distrubute computation to multiple processors